DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribboncombobox-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *iIndex*
- O índice de base zero do item a ser excluído.
+ O índice baseado em zero do item a ser excluído.

  [in] *dwData*
  Os dados associados ao item a ser excluído.